-If this is your first rodeo as a homebuyer or it’s been many years since you last bought a home, knowledge is power.
-Along with knowing what issues to avoid, it’s important to glean first-time homebuyer tips from the pros so you know what to expect and what questions to ask.
+If this is your first rodeo as a homebuyer — or if it’s been many years since you last bought a home — knowledge is power.
+Along with knowing where the pitfalls are, it’s important to get tips from knowledgeable sources so you know what to expect and what questions to ask.

 First-time homebuyer mistakes

-Here are 14 common first-time homebuyer mistakes, along with first-time homebuyer tips on how to avoid them:
+Here are 14 common first-time homebuyer mistakes and how to avoid them: